LeonTenorio/TypescriptAPI/README.md

 Here I used MONGODB and Firebase to provide my data services.

-So far we don't have any real database implementation, but MONGODB has been used to create a session and for each request if the response has a code above 400 the session rollback will be called, otherwise the database changes will be confirmed.
-And if something goes wrong with the endpoint the rollback will be called because the response will be 5XX or 4XX.
+So far we don't have any real database implementation, but MONGODB has been used to create a session and if all database changes happen successfully, for each place using a service with database transaction the changes will be committed and if not that changes will be rolled back.

 The Firebase has been used to implement the online login service and the offline local login service was implemented using jsonwebtoken package.
 Now we have that functions: